webpack/webpack-dev-middleware/breaking-changes.md

 ## Informative Changes

-- logging is now handled by `log-level` and follows the same patterns as `webpack-dev-server`.
+- logging is now handled by [`loglevel`](https://www.npmjs.com/package/loglevel) and follows the same patterns as `webpack-dev-server`.

 ## Breaking Changes